r-grandorder/tri-hermes/en/pages/Singularity/america.md

 Aah, my ear!?

 **Elisabeth:**
 It's true that we're in a pinch, in trouble, in a catastrophe!
-But that {(M) Puppy /(F) Deerlet} trusted us to do this!
+But that [♂ Puppy /♀ Deerlet] trusted us to do this!

 **Elisabeth:**
 If we can hold out here, we win!
 If we give up now, the front will collapse, right!?